 The Armed Services Vocational Aptitude Battery (ASVAB) Career Exploration Program provides tools developed by the Department of Defense to help high school and postsecondary students across the nation learn more about career exploration and planning.
 Since the mid 1990s, the ASVAB Career Exploration Program has provided high quality, cost-free career exploration and planning materials and services to over 14,000 of the nation's high schools.

-If you are interested in taking this exam please visit the link above for more information.
+If you are interested in taking this exam, please visit the link above for more information.
 Please visit the Counseling Office for more information about when it will be offered on campus and for a partial list of possible resources to help you prepare for the exam.

 Selective Service System - all young men must register when they turn 18.
 You can lose eligibility for grants and loans for college, as well as other lifetime benefits if you don't register.

 There are five Service Academies that offer a path to service combined with a college education.
 Students who attend these academies finish with a college degree and are commissioned officers upon graduation.

 - United States Air Force Academy - Can commission into either the Air Force or into the Space Force.